fac/ruby-style-guide/README.md

   # bad
   hash = { :"user_#{id}" => "fred" }
 ```

-- Adopt the new hash syntax where possible.

 ```ruby
   hash = { one: 1, two: 2, three: 3 }